Siti Nurhaliza: Where the Heart Is and Live in Singapore concerts, Icon of Malaysia and Fragmen (2014)

-Also, in February, she announced her first concert in Singapore which was performed on 12 April at The Star Theater after a six-year absence since her last solo concert in Singapore in 2008.
-The one-day concert, billed as "Dato' Siti Nurhaliza – Live in Singapore" received positive reviews from local concert reviewers.
-One of the reviewers praised her ability to sound "flawless" while both singing and dancing at the same time.

-Apart from the announcement of the concert in Singapore, also in the same month, it was revealed that she was chosen by David Foster as one of the guest artists in a one-night only "David Foster and Friends" show that was originally scheduled as the major event of Sapurakencana Petroleum Malaysia Grand Prix Gala Dinner & Concert 2014 on 27 March.
+In February, she was announced as one of the guest artists in a one-night only "David Foster and Friends" show that was originally scheduled as the major event of Sapurakencana Petroleum Malaysia Grand Prix Gala Dinner & Concert 2014 on 27 March.
 However, due to the date's proximity to the Malaysia Airlines Flight 370 incident, the entire show was later revamped to become a full-fledged tribute concert.
 During the night of the show, she was accompanied by Foster on piano to perform two songs that Foster originally produced – I Will Always Love You and Because You Loved Me.
 Foster also accompanied Siti to Siti's own single, Seindah Biasa.

-In April, she was honoured by Malaysia Book of Records as one of the recipients of "Icon of Malaysia".
+Siti held a concert in Singapore on 12 April at The Star Theater, the first since her last solo concert in Singapore in 2008.
+The one-day concert, billed as "Dato' Siti Nurhaliza – Live in Singapore" received positive reviews from local concert reviewers.
+One of the reviewers praised her ability to sound "flawless" while both singing and dancing at the same time.
+In April, she was honoured by the Malaysia Book of Records as one of the recipients of "Icon of Malaysia".
 The same award was also conferred to other Malaysians who have achieved success in their respective fields – Dato' Jimmy Choo, Datuk Dr. Sheikh Muszaphar Shukor and Tan Sri Tony Fernandes.